awsdocs/aws-parallelcluster-user-guide/doc_source/vpc-section.md

 ## `compute_subnet_cidr`<a name="compute-subnet-cidr"></a>

-Specifies a CIDR block\.
+Specifies a Classless Inter\-Domain Routing \(CIDR\) block\.
 Use this parameter if you want AWS ParallelCluster to create a compute subnet\.

 ```
 compute_subnet_cidr = 10.0.100.0/24